oxford-pharmacoepi/MegaStudy/IncidencePrevalence Shiny/README.md

 you upload your zip file: Results_“dbName”.zip.
 RStudio automatically unzips the files ending up in the “data” folder.
 Please double check.
-In the end, your “data” folder should contain: snapshot_“dbName”.csv, “dbName_IncidencePrevalenceResults.zip (yes, still a zip that is good, there was a zip in the sip ;-)), incidence_attrition_dbName”.csv, and prevalence_attrition_“dbName”.csv.
+In the end, your “data” folder should contain: snapshot_“dbName”.csv, “dbName"_IncidencePrevalenceResults.zip (yes, still a zip that is good, there was a zip in the sip ;-)), incidence_attrition_"dbName”.csv, and prevalence_attrition_“dbName”.csv.
 If you have several databases, you will have several copies of those files each with a different “dbName”.